 Our German Subsidiary maintains a defined benefit plan for former and current members of its management team (the "German Defined Benefit Plan").
 The German Defined Benefit Plan is expected to be funded exclusively by participants' pre-tax contributions and the earnings on those contributions.
 However, the amount of future benefits to which a participant is entitled, while based on the amount of such participant's contributions to the plan, is subject to minimum future guaranteed returns on those contributions.
-As a result, the German Subsidiary records a liability for the amount that projected future benefit plan assets.
-For the year ended December 31, 2015, Mr. Oldorff was eligible to participate in the German Defined Benefit Plan; however, he did not make any voluntary contributions to the German Defined Benefit Plan in 2015.
+As a result, the German Subsidiary records a liability for the amount that projected future benefit payments exceed projected future defined benefit plan assets.
+For the year ended December 31, 2017, Mr. Oldorff was eligible to participate in the German Defined Benefit Plan; however, he did not make any voluntary contributions to the German Defined Benefit Plan in 2017.

-The German Defined Benefit Plan is further described in Note 11 to the audited financial statements included in our annual report on Form 10-K for the year ended December 31, 2015.
+The German Defined Benefit Plan is further described in Note 12 to the audited financial statements included in our annual report on Form 10-K for the year ended December 31, 2017.